 </div>

-However, instead of invoking JavaScript, or a slew of divs with excess styling, it's often best to use plain old HTML:
+However, instead of invoking JavaScript, or a slew of divs with excess styling, it's often best to use plain HTML:

 🪚